 How does the Crystal Stairs Bridge Program provide Trauma-Informed Care services to the community?

 In partnership with Child Care Alliance of Los Angeles, Drew Child Development Corporation, and Los Angeles County Department of Children and Family Services, our Trauma-Informed Care Advisors (TICA) provide training, coaching, and intentional outreach to childcare providers in order to empower the provider with knowledge, skills, and dispositions that support children who may have experienced trauma.
 Our TIC Advisors deliver evidence-based training on TIC strategies in early childhood education settings to childcare providers across Los Angeles County, as well as provide specialized TIC coaching to childcare providers who are participating in the Emergency Child Care Bridge Program.

-Children with histories of trauma need to feel safe, have strong relationships, and learn to manage their feelings and behaviors.
-The Bridge Program supports you to create a consistent, predictable environment so children feel safe; build nurturing relationships with children so they can heal and thrive; and develop children’s ability to manage their behavior, feelings, and thinking.
+Children with histories of trauma need to feel safe, have strong relationships and learn to manage their feelings and behaviors.
+The Bridge Program supports you in creating a consistent, predictable environment so children feel safe; building nurturing relationships with children so they can heal and thrive; and developing children’s ability to manage their behavior, feelings, and thinking.